unchainedshop/unchained/docs/source/getting-started/storefront-setup.md

 cd my-storefront-webapp
 ```

-2. Use the Unchained initialisation script to download the code.
+2. Use the Unchained initialization script to download the code.

 ```bash
 npm init @unchainedshop